tlverse/causalglm/README.md

 This nonparametric view is implemented in the function `npglm`.
 The estimates obtained are for the best approximation of the true estimand in the parametric "working model".
 That is, the estimands are the coefficients of the projection of the true estimand onto the parametric working model, where the projection will be defined next.
 Even when you believe the working model is correct, this function may still be of interest for robustness.

 We critically note that the semiparametric estimates given by `spglm` are (usually) not asymptotically equivalent to those given by`npglm` when the parametric model is incorrect.
 The latter method can truly be viewed as an estimator for the best causal approximation, while the former is not necessarily so.
 Therefore, `npglm` does not only give nonparametrically correct inference but also provides estimates for a nonparametric estimand that is more interpretable than the coefficients of the misspecified semiparametric model given by `spglm`.
 Notably, the intercept model for npglm often corresponds with estimation of a nonparametric marginal causal parameter (like the ATE, ATT, marginal TSM, or marginal relative risk).
 This feature generalizes to marginal structural models for a number of the estimands.
 This is not true for the semiparametric methods implemented in `spglm`.
 There is a usually slight increase in confidence interval width for the nonparametric methods relative to the semiparametric methods.
+The wrapper function `msmglm` focuses purely on marginal structural model estimation.

 We refer to the writeup "causalglm_writeup.pdf", which can be found in the folder "writeup" for the description of the following working-model based methods.